krochkind/Automatic-Haiku-Generator/README.md

  >/data - pulls a json file that contains the dictionary of words, grammatical rules.
 It then uses these to build the haiku and returns it as a json object, which is used by jquery to update the dom.

+The real work all happens in **index.js** (the web server code).
 On the server side, I had to create code to handle each of the different types of requests: html, js, css, json, and images.
-The meat and potatoes happens in the <code>(req.url == '/data')</code> block
+The haiku gets generated in the <code>(req.url == '/data')</code> block.

 To run it locally, type
 <code>node index.js</code>